BaguetteBoiTuna/NTPU/2024-11-09-midterm_report_dante_dlfia.md

 Overall, my findings confirm that pre-processing was beneficial in improving both model performance and computational efficiency, highlighting the value of these techniques in deep learning applications involving complex datasets.

+### Future Directions

+To further enhance model performance and interpretability, the following avenues are recommended:

+- **Exploration of Additional Pre-Processing Techniques**: Incorporating data augmentation methods such as random rotations, flips, and scaling can increase dataset variability, potentially improving model robustness.
+Techniques like histogram equalization may also enhance feature clarity by adjusting image contrast.
+- **Adoption of Advanced Model Architectures**: Implementing more sophisticated architectures, such as EfficientNet-B5 or transformer-based models, could lead to improved accuracy and robustness, particularly for complex datasets.
+These models can capture intricate patterns and dependencies, enhancing performance.
+- **Utilization of Transfer Learning**: Leveraging pre-trained models on large datasets can expedite training and improve accuracy.
+Transfer learning allows models to benefit from previously learned features, which is especially useful when dealing with limited data.
+- **Implementation of Enhanced Interpretability Methods**: Employing advanced interpretability techniques, such as Grad-CAM++ or layer-wise relevance propagation (LRP), can provide deeper insights into the model’s decision-making processes, facilitating better understanding and trust in model predictions.